10 Ultra-Practical Tips To Stay Married To A Narcissist

 For starters:

-- You may have to tell them you’ll stop talking to them if they don’t admit their mistakes.
+• You may need to inform them that you’ll stop talking if they don’t admit their mistakes.

-- And you will have to choose your health and happiness over always looking out for their welfare.
+• And you’ll have to put your own health and happiness ahead of always looking out for theirs.

-10 Practical Tips To Stay Married To A Narcissist
+10 Practical Tips On How To Stay Married To A Narcissist

 Narcissism in marriage cannot be entirely handled with patience and forgiveness.

-Narcissistic partners do not learn by themselves.
-They need to be taught how to behave well and share the responsibilities as in regular marriages.
+Narcissistic partners don’t learn by themselves.
+They must be taught how to behave well and share the responsibilities as in regular marriages.

 Here are 10 strategies: